stanams/CodeHunt/README.md

 - Comments belongs to a product and a user and product has many comments:
 - [ ] create `Comment` model (require sign in)
-- build out API, Flux loop, and components for comments:
+- Build out API, Flux loop, and components for comments:
   - [ ] `Comment` CRUD
   - [ ] Comments are seen on product page
+- Style and utilize profiles:
+  - [ ] Make comments sexy
-- [ ] Style and utilize comments on the appropriate pages
+  - [ ] Display number of comments on `ProductListItem` and full `Comment` component on `ProductPage`

 ### Bonus Features (TBD)